MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/align-scenario-multiple-management-groups.md

 ---
-title: Scenario- Transition a single management group to the Azure landing zone conceptual architecture
+title: Scenario- Transition management groups to the Azure landing zone conceptual architecture
 description: Learn how to transition existing Azure environments comprised of single or few management groups into the Azure landing zone conceptual architecture.
 author: sebassem
 ms.author: sebassem